louisunlimited/CS225-FinalProject/README.md

 ### Main

 To run our wonderful tool, make sure you first run `make` then run `./main` to run our **wonderful** CLI!
-Follow all the instructions there are you will be all set!
+Follow all the instructions there and you will be all set!

 ### Tests

 To run all of our testcases, make sure you run `make` first!
 Then execute `./test_all [optinal tag]` to run all the tests we have!

 We also provide extra tags for you so you don't have to run'em all in one go!
 Avaliable tags are: